 You can also search domain names being used by Web-based businesses at any domain name registrar.
 There's a list of domain name registrars at ICANN.org, the large nonprofit organization that administers Internet governance regulations and URL registrations.

 Searching for unregistered trademarks is important because, even if a trademark is unregistered, its existence could prevent you from registering the trademark in your own name or from even using the trademark legally.
-And you don't want to violate someone else's trademark rights, especially if the trademark has been federally registered.
+And you do not want to violate someone else's trademark rights, especially if the trademark has been federally registered.
 In that case, a court can assume you knew it was federally registered, even if you did not, and you could have to pay the trademark owner's attorney fees as well as damages.

-In addition to checking for federally registered trademarks at the USPTO's website, it's a good idea to check your state's trademark database.
+In addition to checking for federally registered trademarks at the USPTO's website, it is also a good idea to check your state's trademark database.
 The state trademark database is often part of the Secretary of State's office, though in some states it has a department of its own.

-For instance, if another company is using the same or a similar name to market different products and services, it may be fine for you to use the name for your business.
-But if another company is using the same or similar name to market similar services in a different part of the country, it's less clear.
-For help determining if you can or can't use a trademark, see Trademark: Legal Care for Your Business & Product Name, by Stephen R. Elias and Richard Stim (Nolo).
+For instance, if another company is using the same or a similar name with which to market different products and services, it may be fine for you to use the name for your business.
+But if another company is using the same or a similar name to market similar services in a different part of the country, it's less clear.
+For help in determining whether you can or can't use a trademark, see Nolo's Trademark: Legal Care for Your Business & Product Name, by Stephen Fishman.

 If you decide to work with an attorney when doing a trademark search, you will also get a legal opinion as to whether your proposed mark is legally safe to use.
 For help finding an attorney, see Nolo's Lawyer Directory or the article How to Find an Excellent Lawyer.

-If you're ready to apply for trademark protection, Nolo can file a trademark application on your behalf.
+If you are ready to apply for trademark protection, Nolo can file a trademark application on your behalf.
 Our online interactive program gathers all the information needed to create your trademark filing, with practical help at each step.
 For more information or to get started now, see Nolo's Online Trademark Application.